sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 handlers     |
 -------------|------
-description  | List of handlers to use for the events the component produces.
-The component will set the handlers property in events that are produced by rule evaluation.
-If no handlers are specified in the component definition, handlers can be set by the monitoring rule itself via template arguments.
-Handlers specified in the component definition will override any handlers set by rule evaluation. required     | false type         | Array example      | {{< language-toggle >}}
+description  | List of handlers to use for the events the service component produces.
+The service component will set the handlers property in events that are produced by rule evaluation.
+If no handlers are specified in the service component definition, handlers can be set by the monitoring rule itself via template arguments.
+Handlers specified in the service component definition will override any handlers set by rule evaluation. required     | false type         | Array example      | {{< language-toggle >}}